EnjoySkyBlue/MessingAround/readme.md

-This project file for testing code and using Github
+This project file for testing code and getting used to using Github